bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/credentials.md

 ### Client-Side Credentials

-The credential is placed in a persistent storage embedded in the authenticator, client or client device.
+The credential is stored in persistent storage embedded in the authenticator, client or client device.
 This is rapidly becoming a common storage mode, as it is the only way to support synced credentials across multiple devices.
 Client-side storage is required.